-Well, before we dive in, you should check out our Resident Evil Claire guide to learn all you need to know about the protagonist.
-We also have Resident Evil Chris, Resident Evil Jill, Resident Evil Ada, Resident Evil Ethan, Resident Evil Ashley, and Resident Evil Leon articles if you want to know more about the other Resident Evil characters.
+Speaking of Chris’ younger sister, you should check out our Resident Evil Claire guide to learn all you need to know about the protagonist.
+We also have Resident Evil Chris, Resident Evil Jill, Resident Evil Ada, and Resident Evil Leon articles if you want to know more about the other Resident Evil characters.

-No, there isn’t a Resident Evil Code Veronica Remake.
+No, there isn’t a Resident Evil Code Veronica remake, at least not confirmed by Capcom.
 However, the success of the Resident Evil 2, Resident Evil 3, and Resident Evil 4 remakes gives us hope that Claire’s game might get the same treatment.
-That, and the fact that Capcom recently let fans voice what remake they want to see next – we know that there are five Resident Evil projects in the works.
-Could our Code Veronica dreams come true?

 What is Resident Evil Code Veronica?